jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 WHAT!
 You’re still driving to work!
 What the fuck is wrong with your laptop and the internet at home?
 What was the plan in case of earthquakes (San Francisco 1989), riots (Vancouver 2011), hurricanes (New Orleans 2005) , great fires (Fort McMurray 2016), and floods (New Jersey 2012)?

 How fucking fragile is our society, if one pandemic causes everything to freeze.
-Who has been is running and preparing things in our schools, warehouses, bureaucracies, and hospitals?
+Who has been is running and preparing things in our schools, companies, bureaucracies, and hospitals?

 The same people who were making us unhappy at work.